ahmd-tauqr/chatting-app/README.md

 - profanity words filtering and warning

 ## Installation guide

-1) take clone
+1. take clone
-2) npm install
+2. npm install
-3) npm run dev
+3. npm run dev
-4) launch localhost:3000 or on custom port in browser
+4. launch localhost:3000 or on custom port in browser
-5) have fun chatting
+5. have fun chatting

 ## More to come

 - support for media viewers within chat
+- support for more image/video formats
 - compress large media files
 - reply/quoting a message
 - more